Ex-Pope Benedict begs forgiveness from abuse victims | DW | 08.02.2022

 However, the retired pope said he was not personally involved in any cover-up after an independent inquiry criticized his actions in the way he dealt with four cases during his time as archbishop of Munich.

-An independent report published on January 20 chronicles decades of alleged abuse in the archdiocese of Munich, which he led as Cardinal Joseph Ratzinger from 1977 to 1982.
+An independent report published on January 20 chronicles decades of alleged abuse in the archdiocese of Munich, which the ex-pope led as Cardinal Joseph Ratzinger from 1977 to 1982.

 In a letter in response to the report — which found that Benedict neglected to take action against clerics accused of abuse and that he lied to investigators carrying out the recent inquiry — the 94-year-old did not personally apologize to the victims of the abuse.